iantodhunter/iantodhunter.github.io/index.md

 - Currently managing a high-performing, fully remote, global team of designers.

 ### Shaping the Future of Product Development with AI

-<p class="body-text">I'm at the forefront of exploring how AI will transform the way we develop products—leveraging emerging technologies to create smarter, more adaptive, and efficient solutions.
-My teams are leading the charge in integrating AI-driven capabilities that redefine what's possible in industrial software and product experiences.</p>
+I'm at the forefront of exploring how AI will transform the way we develop products—leveraging emerging technologies to create smarter, more adaptive, and efficient solutions.
+My teams are leading the charge in integrating AI-driven capabilities that redefine what's possible in industrial software and product experiences.

 ### Awards & Recognition
 - [iF Design Award Winner: Eaton Brightlayer Industrial Remote Monitoring App](https://ifdesign.com/en/winner-ranking/project/eaton-brightlayer-industrial-remote-monitoring-app/316753)